networknt/light-doc/content/en/tutorial/client/consul-discovery.md

 reviewed: true
 ---

-We have an issue opened by one of our users who is using Weblogic 12c in Java 8 to call microservices built top of light-rest-4j framework in Openshift cluster.
-The services are deployed with host networking and IPs and port numbers are registered to the Consul cluster running outside of the Openshift cluster.
+We have an issue opened by one of our users who is using Weblogic 12c in Java 8 to call microservices built top of the light-rest-4j framework in OpenShift cluster.
+The services are deployed with host networking, and IPs and port numbers are registered to the Consul cluster running outside of the OpenShift cluster.

-This is a typical deployment and we have a lot of similar configurations with other users.
+It is a typical deployment, and we have a lot of similar configurations with other users.
 The issue they were facing is that the first time lookup takes up to 10 minutes sometimes.
 The details can be found in this [issue][]

 In order to reproduce the issue in my Kubernetes cluster, I am going to deploy the [service discovery tutorial][] to my cluster and build a client application to do the lookup periodically.
 I thought this is a very good tutorial for others to learn how to use Consul discovery in a standalone client, so I have written down the steps below.

-Here is services registered on the Consul.
-We have 4 services that form a chain pattern and each service has 6 replicas.
+Here are services registered on the Consul.
+We have 4 services that form a chain pattern, and each service has 6 replicas.

 ![consul services](/images/consul-services.png)